-Prior to the SciPlay Merger, we owned a controlling financial interest in SciPlay, approximately 82.7% of SciPlay's outstanding common stock, and consolidated SciPlay.
-The noncontrolling interest share of equity in SciPlay is reflected as noncontrolling interest in the accompanying consolidated balance sheet as of December 31, 2022.
-Upon completion of the SciPlay Merger, SciPlay became a wholly-owned subsidiary of L&W.
+On October 23, 2023, we acquired the remaining approximately 17% equity interest in SciPlay not already owned by us pursuant to a merger (the "SciPlay Merger") in an all-cash transaction of \$496 million, excluding transaction fees and expenses.
+Prior to the SciPlay Merger, we owned a controlling financial interest in SciPlay, approximately 83% of SciPlay's outstanding common stock, and we have consolidated SciPlay for all periods presented.
+The noncontrolling interest share of equity in SciPlay is reflected as noncontrolling interest in the accompanying consolidated financial statements for periods prior to October 23, 2023.
+As a result of SciPlay Merger, SciPlay ceased to be publicly traded and became a wholly-owned subsidiary of L&W.